awsdocs/amazon-connect-admin-guide/doc_source/connect-tokyo-region.md

 You can claim a 050 prefix number directly within Amazon Connect\.
 If you plan to use a number with a 03 prefix from Tokyo, pursuant to Japanese regulatory requirements, you must submit an [Amazon Connect service limits increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-connect) to request an number with a 03 prefix for your instance\.
 As part of the approval process, you must provide proof of address documentation to confirm that you have an address in Tokyo\.
 The documents required for address verification are described later in this topic\.

 While you wait for the request to be processed, you can claim a number with a 050 prefix for your instance\.
 This helps you become familiar with how to configure and use Amazon Connect\.
-When your number with a 03 prefix is assigned, you can then use that number for your instance by modifying the phone numbers associated with your contact flows and queues\.
+When your service limit increase for a 03 prefix number is approved, you can then follow step 6 to search for a “3” prefix number and claim it\.
+After the service limit increase is approved, you will be able to claim additional 03 prefix numbers in the **Claim phone number **page for that specific account moving forward without opening another support case\.

 Use these steps to claim a phone number for an instance you create in the Asia Pacific \(Tokyo\) Region\.